arjunkomath/rust-shell-runner/README.md

 # node-shell-runner

-A tiny executable HTTP server that lets you run a command
+An executable HTTP server that lets you run a command